Working with Multiple Projects

 andsdkconfig.prod1

-and you want the resulting firmware to be generated in<your-project>/build_prod1
+, and the resulting firmware will be generated in<your-project>/build_prod1

 <your-project>/build_prod1

-and the sdkconfig being used by the SDK Configuration Editor will be<your-project>/build_prod1/sdkconfig
+, and the sdkconfig used by the SDK Configuration Editor will be<your-project>/build_prod1/sdkconfig

-.Change values in 2) for different products and configurations.
+.Change the values in step 2 for different products and configurations accordingly.